Orban faces perfect economic storm of his own making

 Low retail energy prices due to price caps did not provide incentives for households and businesses to carry out energy-efficient investments over the years, for which Hungary is paying a big price now.

 Economists are drawing parallels to the 1970s oil shock, which led Hungary to join the IMF in 1982.
 Eventually, this was seen as the start of the demise of the Communist government.
-By the time Hungary held its first free elections in 1990, Hungary had become the most indebted country in the region, raking up an eye-watering $20bn in state debt.
+By the time Hungary held its first free elections in 1990, Hungary had become the most indebted country in the region, racking up an eye-watering $20bn in state debt.

 According to recent press reports, an IMF delegation visited Hungary in July, which was not part of the annual Article IV mission.
-Officials of the Washington-based groups said Hungary did not ask for financial assistance.
+Officials of the Washington-based group said Hungary had not asked for financial assistance.

 The widening current account gap, which could rise to €13bn-14bn this year, has dented the central bank's currency reserves, falling below the key level of the equivalent of three months of imports.
-This, according to Concorde brokerage chairman Gyogy Jaksity, is a prelude to calling in the International Monetary Fund.
+This, according to Concorde brokerage chairman Gyogy Jaksity, is a prelude to calling in the IMF.

 Others opine that the IMF could only be an option if Hungary fails to agree with the EU on the payment of frozen funds, and if borrowing costs on the international markets are too high.
 Independent media 24.hu reported that Hungary is looking for alternative financing sources in China and that a Green Panda bond could be on the table.

-Hungary has pledged to cooperate with the European Commission in 17 areas in an attempt to gain access to some €7.5bn in Cohesion Funds from the 2021-2027 budget suspended under the EU’s new Conditionality Mechanism, as well as €5.8bn of Recovery and Resilience Funds that were suspended earlier over the government’s violation of the rule of law and rampant corruption.
+Hungary has pledged to co-operate with the European Commission in 17 areas in an attempt to gain access to some €7.5bn in Cohesion Funds from the 2021-2027 budget suspended under the EU’s new Conditionality Mechanism, as well as €5.8bn of Recovery and Resilience Funds that were suspended earlier over the government’s violation of the rule of law and rampant corruption.

 Some analysts believed the prime minister’s credibility would be tarnished after breaking his key campaign promise to maintain the energy cap in July, but recent polls show only a slight erosion in Fidesz support and an increase in undecided voters.